wermos/Rendera/README.md

 This project was made as a part of the Seasons of Code (SoC) initiative by the WnCC Club at IITB.

+> **Note**
->Note: The project uses some libraries which are added as submodules.
-To clone this project and build locally,
+> The project uses some libraries which are added as submodules, to clone this project use

 ```bash
     git clone --recurse-submodules https://github.com/wermos/Rendera.git